 Michael Chambers, J.D., Ph.D.

-Prior to joining the University of South Alabama as Assistant Vice President, Research Innovation, Dr. Chambers founded and served as President and CEO of Swift Biotech, a company developing technologies to fight cancer.
+Dr. Michael Chambers currently serves as Associate Vice President of Research.
+Before joining USA, he founded and served as President and CEO of Swift Biotech, a company developing technologies to fight cancer.
 Before Swift, Chambers helped found and served as CEO of InnoRx Pharmaceuticals, an ocular drug delivery company.
 He negotiated its sale to SurModics (NASDAQ: SRDX) in 2005.

 Prior Chairman of ProUroCare, a public company based in Minneapolis, he has served on the boards of InQ Biosystems, Gene Capture, BioAlabama and the EDPA.
 He was a co-author of the Commercialization portion of the Alabama Science & Technology Roadmap commissioned by then Governor Bob Riley.
 Dr. Chambers has been recognized in Best Attorneys in the United States in Commercial Law, Arbitration and Mediation, and recognized as a Top Attorney in Healthcare.